 CROSS, N A, KELLOCK, D J, KINGHORN, G R, TARAKTCHOGLOU, M, BATAKI, E, OXLEY, K M, HAWKEY, P M and ELEY, A (1999).
 Antimicrobial susceptibility testing of Chlamydia trachomatis using a reverse transcriptase PCR-based method.
 Antimicrobial agents and chemotherapy, 43 (9), 2311-2313.

-Ieva Palubeckaite - Analysis of three dimensional cultured cells using mass spectrometry imaging
+- Ieva Palubeckaite - Analysis of three dimensional cell cultures using mass spectrometry imaging

-Abas Kokab - The role of Chlamydia trachomatis in male infertility (At UoS)
+- Abas Kokab - The role of Chlamydia trachomatis in male infertility.

 Are you sure you want to cancel your place on Saturday 12 November?